IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 and then converts them to a standard Guardium format.
 The output of the universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
-Configure Guardium to read the native audit logs by customizing the dynamodb template.
+Configure Guardium to read the native audit logs by customizing the DynamoDB template.

 ### Authorizing outgoing traffic from AWS to Guardium